rodrigondec/Sincroniza-o-Prog-Concorrente/Documents/31-abordagem-1.md

 1. A pessoa entra na fila
 2. A pessoa espera sua vez
 3. A pessoa adquire o recurso vaga do banheiro
-4. A pessoa entra no banheiro
+4. A pessoa entra no banheiro e dorme por um tempo randômico
-5. A pessoa dai do banheiro
+5. A pessoa sai do banheiro
 6. A pessoa libera o recurso vaga do banheiro